BardicDefense/purple-hack/README.md

 Anyone can attempt to sneak.
 A check is called for when attempting movement that normally attracts attention, such as slipping past a guard, or maneuvering behind a target for a surprise attack.

-Moving silently requires a successful Dex check, the difficulty of which is set by the referee, and which is rolled in secret by the referee.
-While a failed move silently check will alert the enemy in some fashion, it does not necessarily give away your position, let alone imply a bumbling, noisy disaster.

-A move silently attempt reduces your movement to 1/4 (normally, to 10' per round).
-Every additional 10' per round added to that movement rate raises the difficulty by one level.
+When attempting to sneak up on or past a creature, a Surprise Roll is made each round, adding the sneaking party's Dexterity modifier.
+If the roll indicates Surprise, the sneaking party may move for 1 Round without being detected.
+Otherwise, the sneaking party is spotted.
+If a sneaking character has the Stealth skill, and the Surprise Roll indicates that the sneaking character has been detected, that character may make a Stealth Skill Check to remain undetected.

 - **Alert Enemies**: The attention of most intelligent undead (e.g., skeletons, zombies) and constructs (e.g. golems) never wavers.
-As such, the difficulty of move silently checks against them is one difficulty higher.
+As such, sneaking checks against them incurs a -1 penalty on the roll.
-- **Armour**: If wearing non-magical medium or heavy armour, increase the difficulty by one level.
+- **Armour**: Wearing non-magical medium or heavy armour incurs a -1 penalty on the roll.
-- **Group Checks**: If a group attempts to sneak together, this is a group check, with the difficulty based on the group's least stealthy member.
 - **Surprise**: Moving silently can be used to set up surprise attacks.

 ## NPC Spellcasting